microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ![](https://placehold.co/800x400)

-In the **Kubernetes services** blade, click on the **Create** drop down then click on **Kubernetes cluster**.
+In the **Kubernetes services** screen, click on the **Create** drop down then click on **Kubernetes cluster**.

 ![](https://placehold.co/800x400)

-You should now see the **Create Kubernetes cluster** blade.
+You should now see the **Create Kubernetes cluster** screen.
 This is where you can create a new AKS cluster.

-Across the top of the blade, you'll notice a series of tabs.
-Click on the **Basics** tab.
-Under **Cluster details**, you'll see the **Cluster preset configuration**.
+Across the top of the screen, you'll notice a series of tabs.
+Under **Cluster details** in the **Basics** tab, you'll see the **Cluster preset configuration**.
 This is where you can choose from a series of presets that will automatically configure your AKS cluster based on your workload requirements.

 ![](https://placehold.co/800x400)